deacon-kigo/kigo-pro-dashboard/documentation/kigo-pro-dashboard-docs.md

 ## Project Timeline & Changelog

-### Recent Development (April 2, 2025)
+### Recent Development (April 3, 2024)

-#### Repository Structure Migration
+#### Repository Structure Migration - Phase 1 Complete
-- Initiated migration to `/src` directory structure
+- Completed Phase 1 of migration to `/src` directory structure
-- Created dedicated `src-migration` branch for the refactoring work
+- Created complete directory structure in `/src` mirroring the kigo-admin-tools pattern
+- Added placeholder `instrumentation.ts` file to match kigo-admin-tools
+- Copied all components from `/components` to `/src/components` to maintain functionality
+- Added temporary path alias in tsconfig.json to support both directory structures
-- Began moving atomic components (Button, Input, Card, etc.) to the new structure
+- Updated sample import statements to use the new path aliases
-- Updated documentation to reflect current migration status
-- Added Storybook introduction page in the new src structure

 #### Storybook Configuration
-- Updating Storybook configuration to support both original and migrated components
+- Storybook configuration temporarily supports only original components path
+- Path references to `/src` components commented out to avoid duplicate story IDs
+- Preparing for full Storybook update in next phase of migration

+#### Next Steps for Migration
+- Progressive updates of import statements from original to new paths
+- Focus on maintaining application functionality during transition
+- Plan for selective restructuring of components into atomic design categories
-- Modified preview.js to handle components in both directory structures
+- Eventual cleanup of original components directory after full migration
-- Added preview-head.html for global styles and configurations
-- Created basic version of Button stories for testing
-- Modified existing Button and Input story files

-#### Component Development
-- Recent focus on dashboard visualization components:
-  - StatCard: Statistics cards with change indicators
-  - CircularProgress: Circular progress component
-  - GradientCard: Cards with gradient backgrounds
-  - StatisticsCard: Cards with embedded sparkline charts

-#### Documentation Updates
-- Consolidated project documentation in kigo-pro-dashboard-docs.md
-- Updated LLM context file for AI assistants
-- Created accurate changelog reflecting current work

 ### Repository Structure Alignment